Scripture Reference: Ruth 2-4

 The very next day Boaz went to the city gates to speak to the other relative.
 He said that he wanted to buy back all of Naomi’s husband’s lands.
 That would mean that he would be called the “kinsman redeemer”.
 This would cost a lot of money.

 The other relative thought very carefully.
-He did not want to buy all of the lands.
+He did not want to buy all of the land.
 He did not want to marry Ruth, either.
 “Boaz, I will give up my right to be the ‘kinsman redeemer’.
-I will follow our custom and give you my sandal.
+I will follow our customs and give you my sandal.
 Then everyone will know that I am letting you be the ‘kinsman redeemer’.
 You can buy Naomi’s lands and you can marry Ruth.”